What Does it Take to Be a Continuous Mining Machine Operator?

 - Word processing software

-How do I Become a Continuous Mining Machine Operator?
+How to Become a Continuous Mining Machine Operator

 Where Continuous Mining Machine Operators Are Employed